geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^10]: See the History of Vathek.

-[^11]: The genuine mode of Arabian bivouac is to sleep under the horse's legs, the animal remaining standing.
+[^11]: The genuine mode of Arabian bivouac is to sleep under the horse’s legs, the animal remaining standing.
 The fabled Centaur seems to be almost realized in the intimate union of man and horse, which takes place among the tribes of the desert.

 [^12]: The golden gate of Jerusalem opened into the valley of Kedron, not far from Silöc.

 [^13]: Seven thousand camels with all their merchandize were the spoil of this adventure.
-I do not know the precise number of <span class="smallcaps">Richard's</span> troop, but it was inconsiderable.
+I do not know the precise number of <span class="smallcaps">Richard’s</span> troop, but it was inconsiderable.

 [^14]: Alluding to the Crusade of Louis VII.